sam-goodwin/eventual/README.md

 - 👨‍💻&nbsp; **Code-First** - use the full power of your favorite programing language instead of learning DSLs.
 - 🧩&nbsp; **Infrastructure-as-Code** - drops in to any AWS CDK, Pulumi, Terraform CDK or Serverless Framework application.
+- 🚀&nbsp; **Purely Serverless** - load-based pricing, scales to $0 and minimal operational complexity.
+- 📈&nbsp; **Infinitely Scalable** - no hard limit on the number of concurrently running workflows.
 - 🌩&nbsp; **Runs in your AWS account** - transparent billing and total ownership over your data and security boundaries.
 - 👮‍♀️&nbsp; **Secure and Compliant** - configurable encryption and auditing all within your own infrastructure.
-- 🚀&nbsp; **Purely Serverless** - load-based pricing, scales to $0 and minimal operational complexity.
-- 📈&nbsp; **Infinitely Scalable** - no hard limit on the number of concurrently running workflows.
 - 💰&nbsp; **Cost Effective** - X times less cost per workflow step than AWS Step Functions.
+- 🔧&nbsp; **Light Weight** - no complicated third-party servers or databases to maintain.

 ## Quick Start